MrGITit/Wordlist-Zombie/README.md

 ## Current State of things and relaxed roadmap

-Linux build is here!
-Type make in the clone directory to build! (binaries go to the bin folder)
+Multi-thread output for Wordlist Generator is here in the current release!
+Get it while it's hot!

 I still have some ideas for this project.
 I'm not done yet!